 Silks require greater strength and stamina since everything happens up in the air.
 Yes, it is great to fly, but in order to climb and invert your body is required a bit more strength than spinning and doing pole moves starting from the ground.
 Of course, all are physically demanding but I think you get my point here.
 Since you have to pull up and hold on your whole body with silks, it is understandable why they, most of the time, require more upper body strength.

 Perspective.
 Yes, silks are hanging from the ceiling, so you see the world from a different perspective than from the pole which is attached to the ground.
 Both are vertical apparatuses.
 The difference here is that silks move while pole does not.
 Well, it spins but it is attached to the ground no matter what.

 Furthermore, silks conform around your body.
 With the pole it is completely the opposite.
 When you approach the pole, it remains where it is.
 You have to adjust your body to perform the tricks, whereas the silks adjust themselves to you.
 That is one of the reasons that some moves might be executed similarly for silks and pole, but it feels very different.

 It is all about attitude

-Wrapping it up, we hope we shed some light into your dilemma from where to start.
+Wrapping it up, we hope we shed some light on your dilemma from where to start.
 Normally we would suggest to someone to start from pole, move to hoop and then, as a final step transfer to silks.
 But this can be subjective as every person is different.
-A good suggestion could also be to go to trial classes to find out by yourself which one is better fit for you.
-Which one you enjoy and motivates you the most.
+A good suggestion could also be to go to trial classes to find out by yourself which one is a better fit for you.
+Which one do you enjoy and motivates you the most?
 Remember you can always start from one and mix it/ or leave it for another.
 The most important thing here is to have fun while training!

 So what will it be?
 Book a trial class now.